 It shall be a goal of MPU to have sufficient financial resources and ability to fund continued operation, maintenance, and construction of high quality and essential water and sewer services and facilities in an economical and equitable manner; to meet the managed service demands of its customers without compromising the ability of future generations to meet their own needs.
 As small as we are, however, we play a very important role within the organization…we handle the money.

 Financial Reporting, Monitoring & Support

-McAllen Public Utility’s newest department, having been established October 1, 2015, the Treasury Management Department provides support to the various utility departments in managing their departments as it pertains to
+McAllen Public Utility’s newest department, having been established October 1, 2015, the Treasury Management Department provides support to the various utility departments in managing their departments as it pertains to finances.

 The guideline driving all activities of the Utility is the budget.
 Three major uses of the budget are to set rates through estimated costs; ensure that spending will not exceed anticipated revenues or resources; and, the budget serves as a guideline for the internal allocation of revenues in order to pay for necessary operating and capital costs timely.

 The budget is a legal instrument filed with the County and is governed by the Texas Local Government Code.
 Amendments to the budget can be made, within certain parameters, but must also be filed with the County.